Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 ~~~~~

 Computes and displays the bounding box (BndBox) of a shape.
 The bounding box is a cuboid that circumscribes the source shape.
-Generaly, bounding boxes can be divided into two main types:
+Generally, bounding boxes can be divided into two main types:
   - axis-aligned BndBox (AABB).
 I.e. the box whose edges are parallel to an axis of World Coordinate System (WCS);
   - oriented BndBox (OBB).
 I.e. not AABB.

-Detailed information about this command is availabe in DRAW help-system (enter "help bounding" in DRAW application).
+Detailed information about this command is available in DRAW help-system (enter "help bounding" in DRAW application).

 **Example 1: Creation of AABB with given corners**
 ~~~~~